tiendung/klaude-kode/README.md

 # Koding.js 🤖

-A lightweight, dependency-free CLI tool for AI-assisted coding tasks, designed to stay under 2000 lines of code.
+A lightweight CLI tool for AI-assisted coding tasks, designed to stay under 2000 lines of code.

 ## ✨ Core Philosophy